-If you plan to come to Uganda and Kampala to attend the Bayimba International Festival (traditionally held the third weekend of September), here is some further information for planning your visit.
+If you plan to come to Uganda to attend the Bayimba International Festival (held during the first weekend of August), here is some further information for planning your visit.

 INFORMATION ABOUT UGANDA

 Uganda is Africa condensed, with the best of everything the continent has to offer packed into one small destination.
 Stability has returned to most parts of the country and tourists are welcomed with open arms.
 Known as the “Pearl of Africa”, Uganda offers fantastic sceneries and a rich mosaic of tribes and cultures.
 It is home to the highest mountain range in Africa, the Mountains of the Moon in the Rwenzori National Park while it harbours Lake Victoria and the source of the mighty Nile, offering the best white-water rafting in the world around Jinja.
 It has the highest concentration of primates on earth at Bwindi Impenetrable National Park, including the majestic and rare mountain gorilla.
 Kampala is the capital and economic centre of Uganda.
 It is safer and friendlier than most other capitals in Africa.
-The city is welcoming and a hub of cultural activity, especially during the month of September when the annual Bayimba International Festival takes place.
-Its vibrancy has grown and it has become renowned for great events and a growing arts scene as well as an increasing choice of restaurants, bars and cafes.
+The city is welcoming and a hub of cultural activity.
+Its vibrancy has grown and it has become renowned for a growing arts scene as well as an increasing choice of restaurants, bars and cafes.

 - Language: The official language in Uganda is English.
 Luganda (language of the Baganda in central Uganda) and Kiswahili (language from East Africa) are commonly spoken while each region is home to an own language.